 You also need to think about how much money you need to live on.
 Always try to have 3 months of expenses in your back pocket, as you may not be earning revenue for a while.

 As you plan your company out, note how much money you already have, then figure out how much more you may need to get the company up and running.
-You’ll need to seek this in investment or apply for a loan.
+You’ll need to seek this in investment or apply for a loan or you can even check out this list of online payday lenders if you are looking for a quick cash solution.
 Figure out what your startup costs are, for example:

 - Business license